 Although we cannot guarantee future results, we do have a noteworthy historical approval rate.

-Our attorneys have deep experience patenting Software, Hardware, Artificial Intelligence, Machine Learning, 3D, AR, VR, XR, Computer Vision, BioTech, Life Sciences, Medical Device, Fintech, Blockchain, Consumer Electronics and Aerospace to name a few.
-Because there are many crossover fields, it would be difficult to list them all.
+Our attorneys have deep experience patenting Software, Hardware, Artificial Intelligence, Machine Learning, 3D, AR, VR, XR, Computer Vision, BioTech, HealhTech, Medical Device, Fintech, Consumer Electronics and Aerospace to name a few.

 Although we cannot guarantee results, we average a noteworthy high success rate on our applications.
 Combined with the deep experience of our attorneys, we also work with private consultants with career experience at the USPTO for their subject matter insights.